Searching for millicharged particles with 1 kg of Skipper-CCDs using the NuMI beam at Fermilab: Search for Millicharged particles with the NuMI beam

+From this point forward, we will denote a minimum of one single event as \textit{singlet} ($k$=1), a minimum of two events as a \textit{doublet} ($k$=2), and a minimum of three events as a \textit{triplet} ($k$=3).
+Their probabilities of occurrence are plotted as a function of $\varepsilon$ in Fig.~\ref{fig:proba_accum}.
+Observe that the dependence of $\mu$ on $\varepsilon$ occurs via $\lambda$.

-In order to determine the expected number of events $\langle n \rangle$, the probability in Eq.~\eqref{eq:poisson} has to be convolved with the flux $\phi(\varepsilon^2, m_{\chi})$ of mCPs (number of particles of mass $m_{\chi}$ per cm$^2$ per day) and scaled by the area $A$ of the detector facing the beam and the exposure $E$:
+In the pursuit of determining the expected number of events $\langle n \rangle$ detected by the OIT, resulting from mCPs generated at the NuMI beam, Eq.~\eqref{eq:poisson} has to be convolved with the flux $\phi(\varepsilon^2, m_{\chi})$ of mCPs (number of particles of mass $m_{\chi}$ per cm$^2$ per day), that is: